Last Updated on

 Just like the brain, the immune system also takes time to develop and function well.
 The baby receives a boost of antibodies in the final stages of the pregnancy which enables him to fight the initial wave of bacteria and infections that might come his way.
 A premature delivery followed by incessant procedures to keep the baby alive can greatly increase the risk of infections and further complications.

 A preemie baby can have respiratory problems which might lead to pneumonia.
 Pneumonia is an infection that causes inflammation in the lungs, thus reducing the amount of space available for the exchange of air.
-If the baby develops pneumonia, he may get inadequate oxygen and he may have difficulty in breathing.
+If the baby develops pneumonia, he may get inadequate oxygen and face difficulty in breathing.
 Furthermore, if the condition is left untreated, it may result in fatal complications.